 The transaction between a realtor and a buyer must have transparency to benefit both parties.

 Moreover, you can also log conversations in your CRM to use them in the future as a reference.

-Solution: Hire a real estate agent who is skilled enough to easily manage all your administration tasks.
+Hire a real estate agent who is skilled enough to manage all your administration tasks easily.
 See if they exactly map your requirements.
-Some of the top skills requirements in a real estate administration agents are

-It would help if you had top-of-the-funnel traffic, too, when you want to drive more visitors to your website.
+It would help if you had top-of-the-funnel traffic when you want to drive more visitors to your website.